Memo-Aldu/capstone-2024-g27-frontend/README.md

 npm test
 ```
 - **Coverage**:
-  - Comprehensive test coverage for components and API integrations.
+  -  Test coverage for components and API integrations.

 ---